GiorgioUghini/Adrenalina/README.md

 ### Additional features

-We've choosen to implement a Server that can run Multiple Matches at the same time.
+We have chosen to implement a Server that can run Multiple Matches at the same time.

 ## Getting Started